Vegan Goat Cheese Substitute

 Ingredients in Tofu Goat Cheese

-You’ll need 2 ingredients for the base of this vegan goat cheese:
+You’ll need 2 ingredients for the base of this vegan goats cheese substitute:

 - Extra firm tofu – This is regular extra firm tofu and not silken tofu.
 Just drain the water from the package.
 There’s not even any need to press it like you would when you’re making something like tofu scramble!